About Isonaut Music

 The latest album, Air Breathers is out now.
 This is a collection of tracks Integer assembled and recorded during the pandemic – it’s a reflection of the times and today’s challenges, but also an escape from them.

 Transparent Subtitles is a cross-continental recording project.
-It consists of John Holt in Ontario and Daryl Askey in British Columbia.
 Their sound builds on the a tradition of offbeat, textured guitar pop.

 Various Isonaut allies and side-projects have released tracks under numerous aliases:

 - Isotopia (The group that got Isonaut music started.)